yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 ## Multiplicity of JSON encodings

 Many practitioners are not aware that JSON {{RFC7159}} allows several different character
 encodings: UTF-8, UTF-16 and UTF-32.
-As a result, the JWT might be misunderstood by its recipient.
+As a result, the JWT might be misinterpreted by its recipient.

 For mitigations, see <xref target="use-utf8"/>.